Fledex (fledex v0.7.0)

 • :run_once- a boolean that indicates whether the job should be run once at creation time.
 This can be important, because you might otherwise have to wait for an extended time before the function will be executed.

 • :timezone- The timezone the cron pattern applies to.
-If nothing is specified :utc is assumed
+If nothing is specified "Etc/UTC" is assumed.
+Make sure that the tzdata dependency is specified to use other timezones

 • :overlap- This indicates whether jobs should overlap or not.
 An overlap can happen when running the job takes more time than the interval between job runs.
 For safety reason the default is false.